tomburge/dice-data-collector/README.md

 TODOs

+# Quick

 -Change web layer to Gunicorn/nginx

+-Add timestamp to filename

+-Add property collection for other object types

+# Not quick

 -Add error checking (Any error comes up as Error 500 currently)

 -Add loading screen while appliance is collecting data

 -Replicate TDM functionality for vCenter

+-Investigate collecting telegraf metrics (Tom)

+-Investigate pushing JSON data to API instead of download (Tom)

+-Investigate using appliance to push vrops to vCenter (Tom)

+# Adds by the team